 “MSR is an appropriate standard for a sport fishery,” he told the Board on Saturday.
 “MSR produces the greatest actual yield in a sport fishery.

 “A sport fishery cannot realize theoretical MSY in the real world because it doesn’t have the same fishing power as a commercial fishery.
-Sport fisheries cant the most fish when the run size is great, the catch rates are highest, and the effort is most.”
+Sport fisheries benefit the most when the run size is great, the catch rates are highest, and the effort is most.”

 MSR puts more fish in the river and, from an ecological standpoint, better feeds the environment.
 Everything from the bears in the woods to the rainbow trout in the river to the forest itself benefits from more fish in the river although all have has historically played second fiddle to the idea of manipulating salmon runs for maximum commercial harvests.